+Code Title Semester

+Hours

+Select 1 course from the following: 3

-EDMG699 Emergency and Disaster Management Capstone 1 3 Total Semester Hours 3
+EDMG699 Emergency and Disaster Management Capstone 1

+SSGS696 Master's Project Capstone Seminar 1

+Total Semester Hours 3

 Master of Arts in Entrepreneurship

 The Master of Arts of Entrepreneurship is designed for students seeking to pursue a business venture or manage an entrepreneurial enterprise.
 You will be exposed to practical application of business theory in ideation, marketing, management, capital, and the virtual experience involved with being an entrepreneur.
 Developed to provide specialized knowledge for budding entrepreneurs, this online graduate degree provides specialized knowledge taught by faculty members who will help lend direction to your entrepreneurial plans.